leonardok/leonardok.github.io/about.md

 <h1>{{ page.title }}</h1>

 My name is Leonardo and I'm a Computer Science Undergrad at [UFRGS](http://ufrgs.br).
-I'm a Linux user since long time now - unfortunately I don’t have the time to keep testing a lot of distros anymore, and don’t have the time to contribute with open source projects, even that I have a lot of will of doing it.
+I'm a Linux user since a long time now - unfortunately I don’t have the time to keep testing a lot of distros anymore.

-It was after 2006 that, when I bought a Mac, left Linux over the mac (for desktop I must say.
+It was after 2006 that, when I bought a Mac, I left Linux over the mac (for desktop, I must say.
 Still my preferred development operating system.)
 I still have some virtual machines with Slackware (wich is my favorite) and an ArchLinux, that I maintain alive.

-This is a little brief of what I have been doing so far:
+Here is a little brief of what I have been doing so far:

 - I currently work at [T&T](http://www.tet.com.br) (not AT&T) in a Ruby on Rails awesome super secret project, but I've also worked with: Embedded operating